BUWNK/codimite-assignment/README.md

 How you would optimize costs while maintaining high availability.

-1.Implement cross-region replication for CloudSQL and Redis to ensure data redundancy.
+1. Implement cross-region replication for CloudSQL and Redis to ensure data redundancy.
 2. Set up a standby GKE cluster in another region with minimal nodes, ready to scale during failover (DR).
 3. Consolidate multiple workloads behind a single Cloud Load Balancer to reduce the cost of maintaining separate load balancers for each service.
 4. Configure GKE as a regional cluster instead of a zonal cluster to improve high availability without additional costs for failover infrastructure.
 5. Use GKE auto-scaling to dynamically adjust the number of nodes based on workload demand, minimizing costs during low traffic periods.
 6. Deploy the GKE cluster in multiple zones within the same region to handle zonal failures while avoiding inter-region latency and costs.

 C).
 CI/CD & GitHub Actions